 Requirements: To establish troubleshooting solutions, network maintenance, unified communications and round the clock network operations.

 Benefits: MSPs offer a proactive approach which automatically ousts the IT-centric issues.
 However, the best thing about outsourced IT services is the cost effectiveness.
 Companies are also realizing that partnering with a reliable service provider definitely saves a lot of money, especially in the long run.
 Another benefit of hiring MSPs is the centralised visibility where every network application and accessible solutions are brought under one roof.
 This eventually results in better resource allocation, better access, improved systems accessibility, and creation of reliable online access points.
-Lastly, there will be minimised labor costs as outsourcing allows businesses to concentrate more on human resources instead of employee training.
+Lastly, there will be minimised labour costs as outsourcing allows businesses to concentrate more on human resources instead of employee training.

 Perspective 2: Data Backup and Cloud Computing